 Calamity Coyote and Little Beeper, Wile E. Coyote and Roadrunner analogues.

-Gogo Dodo - A thoroughly off-the-wall incarnation of cartoon surrealism, Word of God states that Gogo is the son of the original Dodo from Porky in Wackyland.
+Gogo Dodo - A thoroughly off-the-wall incarnation of cartoon surrealism, it is confirmed by the creators that Gogo is the son of the original Dodo from Porky in Wackyland.
 He resides in the supposedly same Wackyland, which is just outside the town of Acme Acres.

 Shirley The Loon- A Valley Girl, part-time psychic, and part-time Love Interest of Plucky.
 Supposedly created by putting Melissa Duck (from "The Scarlet Pumpernickel") and Shirley MacLaine into a blender.